emacsmirror/turtles/docs/source/tutorial.rst

             (should (equal "Choose: <>" (buffer-string))))

 The argument :point tells :code:`turtles-with-grab-buffer` to highlight the position of the cursor with "<>".
-You can also just check that manually; it's just convenient to see the content and the position of the point in the same string.
+You can also check that manually; it's just convenient to see the content and the position of the point in the same string.

 This test interacts with :code:`completing-read` by simulating the